refractionPOINT/lce_doc/docs/dr.md

 * `<<event/?/USER_NAME>>` results in `"maxime"`
 * `<<event/PARENT/PROCESS_ID>>` results in `71955`
 * `<<event/*/HASH_VALUE>>` results in `ufs8f8hfinsfd9sfdsf`

+Some parameters are available to many of the operators:

+* `"file name": true`: treats the element in the event at "path" as a file path and applies the logical operation to the file name component.
+* `"sub domain": '-2:'`: treats the element in the event at "path" as a domain, the value of "sub domain" is then interpreted as a "slice" operator.
+    - For example `0:2` means the first 2 components of the domain: `aa.bb` for `aa.bb.cc.dd`.
+    - Another example: `:-1` means the last component of the domain: `cc` for `aa.bb.cc`.
+    - Finally: `:` means to test the operator to every component individually.

 #### and, or
 The standard logical boolean operations to combine other logical operations.
 Take a single `"rules" : []` parameter